aces/Loris/modules/api/README.md

 ## Intended Users

-The module has 2 intended users:
+The module has 2 intended use cases:
 1. Users (or creators) of LORIS data that are external to the LORIS core software that must extract or import data from LORIS.
-2. Internal LORIS modules.
+2. Internal LORIS modules which retrieve data from the API.

 ## Scope